BCIT-SSD-2020-21/hauler-frontend/README.md

 <strong> Mainly 3 services will be provided </strong>

-* Hauler Moving Services
+- Hauler Junk Removal Services
-* Hauler Junk Removal Services
+- Hauler Moving Services
-* Hauler Courier Services
+- Hauler Errands Services

 ### Essential Feature List

 #### Core Features
 -   Create two separate mobile applications <strong>User & Service Provider</strong>.

     ##### User App
     - Is able to create a profile on the application.
     - Is able to create a post for all three services.
     - Is able to accept/negotiate and decline any offer provided by the service provider.
     - Is able to search a list of service providers in their geographical location.
     - Is able to save a list of jobs created by them

     ##### Service Provider App
     - Is able to create a profile on the application.
     - Is able to search a relevant post for all the services listed in their geographical area.
     - Is able to accept or submit a counter offer for a job listed by the user.
     - Is able to accept/negotiate and decline an offer by the user.

 ### Nice to have
 - User is able to submit a review for the service provider